-In 1985, the officials from Marinette and Menominee counties signed a 20-year lease with BAMC, a newly created not-for-profit healthcare organization.
+In September of 1985, the officials from Marinette and Menominee counties signed a 20-year lease with BAMC, a newly created not-for-profit healthcare organization.
+That became effective on October 1, 1985.
 The counties would retain ownership of the 2 hospital buildings and would lease them to BAMC in exchange for providing care to the medically indigent.
 This marked a 1st in the merging of hospital facilities across state lines.

 A consolidation plan went into effect in 1986, combining services at each building.
 At this time, the emergency department was consolidated at the Marinette facility.
 After lengthy public debate, acute care was moved to Marinette, and the psychiatric unit moved to Menominee.
 Then, in a final step of the consolidation, BAMC paid off the Menominee facility's $3.5 million debt to Menominee County.

 The scope of services was once again expanded with the opening of the Bay Area Cancer Care Center in January 1992.
 This joint venture with St. Vincent Regional Cancer Center in Green Bay allowed BAMC to provide chemotherapy services and radiation therapy.